navmenu

 0.93 A 83%

-These Final Current % figures give a better idea of the state of the batteries than the figures Consumer presented, and are roughly the opposite of Consumer's Crappiness figures.
-What difference does it make to Consumer's Overall Scores using these figures instead of Consumer's Crappiness figures?
-They're no longer incorrectly running neck and neck.
+The last column in this table, Final Current % of Initial Current, gives a better idea of the state of the batteries than the figures Consumer presented, and are roughly the opposite of Consumer's Crappiness figures.
+Instead of doing these calculations, the Crappiness figures can be corrected directly using 50/Crappiness.

 Battery Consistency/